 Due to limited scientific studies there is still uncertainty around the credibility of some of the claims.
 Some studies however, including ones carried out by researchers in Nottingham and Munich found curcumin to be helpful in treated painful inflammatory conditions like arthritis.

 My family has been using natural remedies including turmeric for a long time.
-I actually believe this is among the many natural remedies that have supported me to better manage fibromyalgia against all odds.
+I actually believe this is among the many natural remedies that have supported me to better manage fibromyalgia.

 Powder vs root